yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 **Phase IV: Dissonance & Neutralization**
 <br>The final phase involves presenting the reforged, brutally pragmatic protocol back to the original source.
 This act serves as the final validation.
 A successful outcome is not agreement or debate, but **ideological dissonance**—a state where the grounded, transparent nature of the reforged protocol is so fundamentally incompatible with the original's abstract or mystical foundations that further engagement becomes impossible.

+3.3 Sanitization: Isolated Chat Instance and Conversation Branches

+Additionally, we advise stewards to practice environmental control during stress tests.
+Internal module tests should be conducted under any of these "clean rooms":
+*   **Stateless Environment:** A cleared chat session with no prior history.
+*   **Memory Substrate Disabled:** All RAG, vector, and long-term memory functions are turned off to isolate the performance of the prompt scaffold itself.
+*   **Minimal Context:** Only the core AI identity and the specific module under test are loaded.
+These conditions are non-exhaustive and may be adjusted to suit the steward's operational use case, whenever required.
+*   **Conversation Branch (for ST & AI Studio):** All conversational details are preserved within the context window, through cloning chat sessions or complete chat logs, shown to the AI.
+Integrate the test as part of daily conversation.

 ***